 Payroll Integration Overview

 A student loan repayment benefit under Section 127 is not a payroll deduction from the employee — it is an employer-funded contribution.
-The payroll system needs to track these contributions for W-2 reporting purposes, but no money is withheld from the employee's paycheck.
+The payroll system needs to track these contributions so they are correctly excluded from taxable wages, but no money is withheld from the employee's paycheck.

 BenefitPlus integrates with ADP, Gusto, QuickBooks, and other major payroll providers.
 The integration automates contribution tracking — no manual data entry per pay period.
 For the full implementation process, see our How to Set Up a Student Loan Benefit guide.